 Refer to the replacement number shown on the original battery label when a new battery is needed.
-See Engine Compartment Overview \Rightarrow 259 for battery location.
+See Engine Compartment Overview on page 10-5 for battery location.

-WARNING: Battery posts, terminals, and related accessories contain lead and lead (Continued)

-compounds, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-Batteries also contain other chemicals known to the State of California to cause cancer.
-WASH HANDS AFTER HANDLING.
-See California Proposition 65 Warning \$\phi\$ 256.
+Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Wash hands after handling.